How Qatar uses soft power to conquer the world | DW | 26.08.2020

 Qatar has recognized the need to secure its position on the global stage by courting the West and investing in sports.
 But its rights record could undermine its chance to conquer the heart of the international community.

-When Paris Saint-Germain faced off against Bayern Munich in the 2020 Champions League final, no one expected Qatar to be the inevitable winner.
-The match was even dubbed a Qlassico, playing on the Spanish word for classic used to refer to legendary matchups.
+When Paris Saint-Germain (PSG) faced off against Bayern Munich in the 2020 Champions League final, no one expected Qatar to be the inevitable winner.
+The match was even dubbed a Qlasico, playing on the Spanish word for classic used to refer to legendary matchups.

-A decade ago, Qatar's investment arm bought a controlling stake in Paris Saint-Germain and has since turned it into the best football team in France's top league.
+A decade ago, Qatar's investment arm bought a controlling stake in PSG and has since turned it into the best football team in France's top league.
 Since 2017, government-owned entities, including Qatar Airways, have sponsored Germany's Bayern Munich.

 For Qatar, its bets paid off at the Champions League final no matter who won.

 Since the early 1990s, Qatar has heavily invested in promoting its image through sports.
-Not only has it spent more than $1.6 billion (€1.4 billion) on Paris Saint-Germain, it also fought hard to win support for its successful 2022 World Cup bid.
+Not only has it spent more than $1.6 billion (€1.4 billion) on PSG, it also fought hard to win support for its successful 2022 Soccer World Cup bid.

 "It is a strategic understanding of sport and science that guides Qatar," said Fabian Blumberg, who represents Germany's Konrad Adenauer Foundation to Gulf states.
 "Both serve to expand Qatar's soft power and improve its image abroad."